FlavScents AInsights Entry for Sclareolide (CAS: 564-20-5)

 - Molecular Weight: 250.38 g/mol

 Sclareolide is a lactone derived from sclareol, a diterpene alcohol.
-Its structure features a decahydronaphthofuran ring system, which contributes to its musky odor profile.
-The presence of the lactone ring is crucial for its odor characteristics, providing a sweet, amber-like scent that is highly valued in perfumery.
+Its structure features a bicyclic ring system with a lactone functional group, contributing to its unique odor profile.
+The presence of the lactone ring is crucial for its musk-like scent, which is highly valued in perfumery.

 Citation hooks: FlavScents; PubChem; FEMA